Boris Kurakin: Career

-Assessment
+Legacy

-"The father of Russian diplomacy", as Kurakin has justly been called, was remarkable throughout his career for infinite tact and insight, and a wonderfully correct appreciation of men and events.
-He was most useful to Russia, perhaps, when the Great Northern War was drawing to a close.
-Notably, he prevented Great Britain from declaring war against Peter's close ally, Denmark, at the crisis of the struggle.
+Kurakin has been referred to as “the father of Russian diplomacy” for his role in shaping Russia’s early foreign policy.
+Contemporary accounts praised his diplomatic skill and political awareness.
+He played a significant role during the final stages of the Great Northern War, particularly in preventing Great Britain from declaring war against Peter's close ally, Denmark, at the crisis of the struggle.
 As Duc de Saint-Simon put it, "c'etait un grand homme, bien fait, qui sentait fort la grandeur de son origine, avec beaucoup d'esprit, de tour et d'instruction".

-Kurakin was one of the best-educated Russians of his day, and his autobiography, carried down to 1709, is an historical document of the first importance.
+Kurakin was one of the best-educated Russians of his day, and his autobiography, carried down to 1709, is an important historical document.
 He intended to write a history of his own times with Peter the Great as the central figure, but got no further than the summary, entitled History of Tsar Peter Aleksievich and the People Nearest to Him (1682-1694).
 His vast archive was published in the 19th century, revealing Kurakin as a master of literary style.
 He is held responsible for introducing many new words to the Russian language.